 - Provide value to existing and potential funders — Funders are acutely aware of the need to document the success of programs, and future funding opportunities will often depend on the manager’s ability to show the effectiveness of management programs and activities.

 See the tabs below for more information on monitoring and evaluation to support conservation management decisions.
-An excellent resource for understanding monitoring and evaluation is The Nature Conservancy’s online self-paced course, Measures Demystified.
+An excellent resource for understanding monitoring and evaluation is The Nature Conservancy’s online self-paced course: Conservation Measures.
 This course provides information on how to make assessments of monitoring expenditures, develop sound objectives, determine indicators, and monitor design aspects.

 Monitoring is a tool to tell managers how their work is going and if a strategy should be modified, abandoned, or replicated across multiple sites.
 It is recommended that monitoring be planned at the same time management actions are being planned or taken, and that the two components be implemented in tandem with conservation work.
 Therefore, monitoring provides information that can be analyzed and used for adapting conservation approaches.